GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 Try [the demo](https://sms-receiver-demo.glitch.me) yourself.
 It doesn't ask for your phone number or send an SMS to your device, but you can send one from another device by copying the text displayed on the demo.
-This works because it doesn't matter who the sender when using the SMS Receiver API.
+This works because it doesn't matter who the sender is when using the SMS Receiver API.

 1. Prepare Google Chrome on Android 78 or later with the **Experimental Web Platform features** flag turned on at